The Opera Gala Guests of Honor

 The Opera Gala

-The 31st Annual Opera Foundation Gala will be held on Tuesday the 22nd of November at The University Club, NYC.
+The 34th Opera Gala was held in The University Club on Tuesday, the 5th of November, 2019.
 This annual fund-raising event owes its success to a number of generous individuals and corporate sponsors.

 The Opera Gala has been a meeting place for Opera lovers for many years.
 It has also been used by many corporations and individuals as an ideal venue for client entertainment.